clojurewerkz/monger.docs/articles/getting_started.md

 Monger is an idiomatic Clojure wrapper around MongoDB Java driver.
 It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature, has next to no performance overhead and is well maintained.

-### Project Goals

-There is one MongoDB client for Clojure that has been around since 2009.
-So, why create another one?
-Monger authors wanted a client that will

- * Support most of MongoDB 2.0+ features but only those that really matter.
-Grouping the way it is done today, for example, does not (it is easier to just use Map/Reduce directly).
- * Be well documented.
- * Be well tested.
- * Be maintained, do not carry technical debt from 2009 forever.
- * Target Clojure 1.3.0 and later from the ground up.
- * Integrate with libraries like [clojure.data.json](https://github.com/clojure/data.json), [clojure.core.cache](https://github.com/clojure/core.cache) and [clj-time](https://github.com/seancorfield/clj-time).
- * Provide support for unit testing: factories/fixtures DSL, collection cleaner functions and so on.
- * Support URI connections to be friendly to Heroku and other PaaS providers.
- * Learn from other clients like the Java and Ruby ones.
- * Integrate usage of JavaScript files and ClojureScript (as soon as the compiler gets artifact it is possible to depend on for easy embedding).

 ### What Monger is not